-The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on December 4, 2023.
-On December 5, 2023, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain names.
-On December 6, 2023, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain names which differed from the named Respondent (N/A) and contact information in the Complaint.
-The Center sent an email communication to the Complainant on December 7, 2023, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amended Complaint on December 12, 2023.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on January 30, 2024.
+On January 30, 2024, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain names.
+On January 31, 2024, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain names, which differed from the named Respondent (Not Known) and contact information in the Complaint.
+The Center sent an email communication to the Complainant on the same day, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
+The Complainant filed an amendment to the Complaint on February 1, 2024.

-The Center verified that the Complaint together with the amended Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the "Policy" or "UDRP"), the Rules for Uniform Domain Name Dispute Resolution Policy (the "Rules"), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the "Supplemental Rules").
+The Center verified that the Complaint together with the amendment to the Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the "Policy" or "UDRP"), the Rules for Uniform Domain Name Dispute Resolution Policy (the "Rules"), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the "Supplemental Rules").

-In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on December 13, 2023.
-In accordance with the Rules, paragraph 5, the due date for Response was January 2, 2024.
+In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on February 1, 2024.
+In accordance with the Rules, paragraph 5, the due date for Response was February 21, 2024.
 The Respondent did not submit any response.
-Accordingly, the Center notified the Respondent's default on January 10, 2024.
+Accordingly, the Center notified the Respondent's default on February 22, 2024.

-The Center appointed Edoardo Fano as the sole panelist in this matter on January 16, 2024.
+The Center appointed Edoardo Fano as the sole panelist in this matter on February 26, 2024.
 The Panel finds that it was properly constituted.
 The Panel has submitted the Statement of Acceptance and